kmanc/offensive_security/notes/access.md

 #### `plink -l <username> -pw <password> X.X.X.X -R YYY:A.A.A.A:BBB`
 #### `ssh -D YYY <username>@X.X.X.X`
   * -R binds a remote server's (X.X.X.X) port (YYY) to the local server's (A.A.A.A) port (BBB) using the remote server's credentials
-  * -D specifies a local dynamic application-level port forwarder
+  * -D specifies a local dynamic application-level port forwarder for tunneling